 The further development of Spanish language skills by focusing on a variety of professions or fields of study.
 Since the focus of this course changes frequently, this course may be repeated for credit.
-Prerequisite: SPAN 2103 or permission of instructor

 SPAN 4000 Latin American Literature.
 (3)

 An advanced course designed to introduce the student to Latin America's major literary movements and writers.